msillano/tuyaDAEMON/tuyaDAEMON/README.md

 In addition to usual configuration requirements for the `mySQL`, 'MQTT' and your `tuya-smart-device` nodes:

-1) Since 2.2.0, all configuration data are in a 'Config' node, with a friendly user interface (one in every module) to make simple the configuration task.
+1) Since 2.2.0, all configuration data are in a ´Global MODULE config´ node, with a friendly user interface (one in every module) to make simple the configuration task.
 Only some special node-red configuration nodes requires the user direct setup: mySQL, MQTT, tuya-smart-device (new devices).

 2)  _CORE_ includes [`global.alldevices`](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices), a big JSON structure with all required information on `real/virtual/fake` devices, that control the _CORE_ behavior on a device/dps basis.
 Any [new device](https://github.com/msillano/tuyaDAEMON/wiki/Howto:-add-a-new-device-to-tuyaDAEMON) must be added to it.
 To update/modify/edit this structure:
     - you can edit it directly using the CORE config node.